Jiushin Ryu is not an art in itself. It is a ‘school of thought’ within the art of Jujutsu.

 Through the years of training in different styles, including Koryu (old school) Jujutsu, Iaijutsu, travelling, learning, and teaching, the Bajada brothers have always sought the deep understanding of the true essence of the Art.

-Along the way, they adapted techniques to their own style of Jujutsu and forged their own methods and techniques which were demonstrated on several occasions around the world, attracting a lot of attention.
+Along the way, they adapted techniques to their own style of Jujutsu and forged their own methods which were demonstrated on several occasions around the world, attracting a lot of attention.

 The emphasis of Jiushin Ryu: